 - Applicants must be entering their first or second year of medical school

-- Applicants must be available for the duration of the 8 week program, which begins on May 16, 2022
+- Applicants must be available for the duration of the 8 week program, which begins in May.

 - Preference will be given to students from groups that are historically underrepresented in medicine